exhuma/python-course-basic/slides/index.rst

 .. rst-class:: smaller
 **Advanced:** Use the :py:mod:`itertools` module (f.ex.
 :py:func:`~itertools.islice` and :py:func:`~itertools.tee`) to rewrite this in a functional style.
-What are the advantages of this method?
+What are the advantages and disadvantages of this method?

 Exercises